-Vector Calculus is an intense 200-level mathematics course.
+Linear Algebra is an intense 200-level mathematics course.
 The course, therefore, expects a level of sophistication and mathematical maturity beyond that expected by introductory calculus courses.
 In particular: you are responsible for your own learning and the professor is responsible for assisting you in your quest.
-In order to truly understand vector calculus you need to be willing to do computations and you need to be willing to wrestle with ideas.
+In order to truly understand the subject you need to be willing to do computations and you need to be willing to wrestle with ideas.
+Even more than in calculus, you also need to be willing to take the time to write sound mathematical arguments and detailed explanations.
 The following advice is meant to provide suggestions on get more out of the class and to improve your grades: